dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 # Rethinking Google Wave

-Ok this will be my last post about Wave and things related.
-But I've wanted to get this on the page for awhile, so here goes.
-Hopefully, it is a catharsis of sorts.
+Ok this will be my last post about Wave and all things related.
+I've wanted to get this off my chest for awhile, so here goes.
+Hopefully, reading it is as interesting to you as writing it was cathartic to me.

 ### A seedling doubt